 - SUBMIT A QUESTION

-Q: What is Group B?
+Q: What was Group B in motorsport?

 A: Group B was a set of sporting regulations introduced by the FISA (former ruling committee of the FIA) in 1982.
 It effectively replaced the previous Groups 4 & 5.